jacobsayono/a-star-algorithm/README.md

 # A* Search Algorithm for Robot Path Planning

-This program uses A* `algorithm` to find an optimal path to get from point A to point B. Here, I utilized `data structure` (list, set, and dictionary) to provide optimal performance.
+This program uses A* `algorithm` to find an optimal path to get from point A to point B. Here, I utilized `data structures` (list, set, and dictionary) to provide optimal performance.

 In this example, we have 40 nodes to represent intersections, each with their own unique sets of connections with other nodes to represent roads.